 Coupons, Trials, Warranties, and Shipping

-- Trial - With a 100-night sleep trial, the company gives you plenty of time to decide if their flagship mattress is right for you.
+- Trial - With a 120-night sleep trial, the company gives you plenty of time to decide if their flagship mattress is right for you.

 |Size||Dimensions (inches)||Price (w/o discount)|

 Most stomach sleepers should be comfortable sleeping on the Bear mattress, as it has enough support to keep the spine aligned without feeling hard as a rock.
-Heavier sleepers may consider the Bear hybrid if they sleep primarily on their stomachs.
+However, heavier sleepers may consider the Bear Elite Hybrid in Firm if they sleep primarily on their stomachs.

 This bed is versatile enough for most sleeping positions, and it should suit a variety of body types.
 As the layer under the memory foam provides quick response, most combo sleepers should be able to reposition and move around in their sleep without waking up but might prefer the extra bounce of the hybrid.

-The mattress doesn’t have a specific weight limit, as it was made to suit a wide variety of sleepers, but some heavier folks may prefer firmer support of the hybrid.
-With graduated firmness, most heavier sleepers should be able to benefit from both the pressure relief and support worked into the bed.
+The mattress doesn’t have a specific weight limit, as it was made to suit a wide variety of sleepers, but some heavier folks may prefer firmer support from the company’s hybrid mattresses.
+That being said, some heavier side sleepers might do well on the Bear Original since they can get more pressure relief from this model.

-Most light-weight sleepers should benefit from Bear’s responsive memory foam on the surface and from the graduated foam layers deeper in the bed.
-This model should be soft enough for very light sleepers without feeling too soft for those who like a firmer bed.
+Lightweight sleepers should benefit from the Bear’s memory foam on the surface and from the graduated foam layers deeper in the bed.
+While the medium-firm feel could work for lighter stomach and back sleepers, it may be too hard for those who exclusively rest on their sides.

-Bear is versatile enough for most sleepers while including some advanced elements such as their Celliant® cover and gel-infused memory foam.
-With good support and plenty of pressure relief at a price far below the industry average, this should be a safe purchase for most sleepers.
+The Bear Original is versatile enough for most sleepers and includes some advanced elements, such as their Celliant® cover and graphite gel memory foam.
+With good support and plenty of pressure relief, this should be a safe purchase for most sleepers.